php-runtime/runtime/README.md

 // index.php

 return function() {
-    return new App\AcmeApplication();
+    return new Acme\Application();
 }
 ```

 If you want to use this application in a CLI environment, you need a
-`Runtime` that knows how to run an `App\AcmeApplication` object and print the output on
+`Runtime` that knows how to run an `Acme\Application` object and print the output on
 CLI.
 If you want to use it with Nginx/PHP-FPM then you need another `Runtime`
-that converts the application output to a HTTP response.
+that converts the application's output to a HTTP response.

 ## Why is this a good thing?